chef-boneyard/habitat/README.md

 - `package_name`: A Habitat package name, must include the origin and package name separated by `/`, for example, `core/redis`
 - `version`: A Habitat version which contains the version and optionally a release separated by `/`, for example, `3.2.3` or `3.2.3/20160920131015`
-- `depot_url`: The habitat depot url where packages will be downloaded from (defaults to public habitat depot)
+- `bldr_url`: The habitat builder url where packages will be downloaded from (defaults to public habitat builder)
 - `channel`: The release channel to install from (defaults to `stable`)

 While it is valid to pass the version and release with a Habitat package as a "fully qualified package identifier" when using the `hab` CLI, they must be specified using the `version` property when using this resource.
 See the examples below.